wagood/laralist/README.md

 * [Temporary Directory](https://github.com/spatie/temporary-directory) This package allows you to quickly create, use and delete a temporary directory in the system's temporary directory.

 * [Beautiful toast notifications for Livewire](https://github.com/masmerise/livewire-toaster)

+* [ToastMagic](https://github.com/devrabiul/laravel-toaster-magic) A powerful and flexible Toaster package for Laravel applications, designed to enhance user experience with customizable toast notifications.

 * [Token-Usage](https://github.com/cloudstudio/token-usage) is a Laravel package that provides advanced token management functionalities for Laravel applications.
 It offers features for tracking token usage, setting token limits based on different time periods, and integrating these checks easily into Laravel applications.